ryouze/yt-table/docs/README.md

 This might be a bit slow if the HTML table is big (i.e., it'll take more than 1 millisecond).

-> NOTE: An automatic backup will created (`table.html.old`) before writing any changes.
+> NOTE: An automatic backup will be created (`table.html.old`) before writing any changes.